 If you have a high inventory turnover, this means that you have a healthy market demand.
 It also means that you have the ability to periodically sell-out your older stock that permits you to focus on procuring the latest stocks.

 Fragmented inventory management means that you could be pushing goods without the backing of the actual market demand.
 This will easily lead to your products getting overstocked or under-evaluated.

 The agility of Inventory Distribution

 If you have an agile internet network, it will transpire to all the other aspects of your business.
 It may even be the most critical factor, second only to actual product quality.

 This will also help you have better relationships with your retailers and distributors.

 In the end, this may cumulate into a large market advantage over your competitor.

-In the current marketplace, there are numerous factors that could present you with a competitor edge or vice versa.
+In the current marketplace, there are numerous factors that could present you with a competitive edge or vice versa.